girotrasanya/make-me-oo/README.md

+Problems in Shivam's OOP Solution:
+1. Encapsulation is not present as data(i.e coordinates of points) and the behavior (i.e finding distance and direction between origin point and destination point) are not binded together.
+2. Class Point has getter and setter functions whose only task is to set and get the value of x and y coordinates of points.

+Changes made:
+1. Binding of data and behavior in class Point- deleted class DistanceAndDirectionCalculator as it had behaviors(methods) that has already been included in class Point.
+2. Removal of getter and setter functions.

+Further Thoughts:
+1. I wanted to keep the class DistanceAndDirectionCalculator with the methods distance and direction, and keep the data inside it in the form of class Point (i.e class Point inside class DistanceAndDirectionCalculator) so that I can use this class to find distance and direction between two lines as well!!
+Is it a good option?

+Given Task:
 So Shivam had just learned about OOP.
 He had written a program before that did two things,
 - Find distance between two points
 - Find direction (angle) between two points in Radians.